-- promote natural succession by creating root zones that would allow seeds and transplants from the adjacent forest to establish, i.e. helping the maunga heal itself - create a more natural topography, avoiding linear and obviously 'engineered' lines and vertical cuts or cleared areas.
-For example, the new rip-rap-lined water course was gently sinuous, and tree ferns were placed to break up linear features and prevent 'long views' down the stripped area (Fig. 2) - limit importation of materials, i.e. no nursery plants or imported soils were used - re-cycle suitable plants (especially tree ferns), soils and logs by salvaging them ahead of stripping and placing them on back into rehabilitation areas.
+- promote natural succession by creating root zones that would allow seeds and transplants from the adjacent forest to establish (i.e. helping the maunga to heal itself) - create a more natural topography, avoiding linear and obviously 'engineered' lines and vertical cuts or cleared areas; for example, the new rip-rap-lined water course was gently sinuous, and tree ferns were placed to break up linear features and prevent 'long views' down the stripped area (Figures C23, C25) - limit importation of materials (no nursery plants or imported soils were used) - recycle suitable plants (especially tree ferns), soils and logs by salvaging them ahead of stripping and placing them back into rehabilitation areas.